Gladys Mgudlandlu: Houses in the Hills

 Houses in the Hills(1971) depicts ugly and oppressive houses that are the antithesis of the organic homes of the traditional African homesteads.
 These houses are the products of apartheid and "glare accusingly at the viewer".
 The discord between the yellow-browns and blue-purples serve to accentuate the harsh mood.

 Gugulethu

 Gugulethu (1964) is a work similar to many other landscapes by Mgudlandlu in which she depicts houses that are the results of the apartheid.
-These type of works can be seen as idealizations, but looking closer reveals that Mgudlandlu had constructed them to convey intentional bizarre qualities.
+These types of works can be seen as idealizations, but looking closer reveals that Mgudlandlu had constructed them to convey intentional bizarre qualities.
 Her work was deemed intuitive and not intentional, meaning her choices were often looked over.
-The clear nod to impressionism and post-impressionism is seen in the cubism-esque,repetitive and exploratory brushstrokes that can also be found in European post-impressionist artist's works such as Cezanne.
+The clear nod to impressionism and post-impressionism is seen in the cubism-esque, repetitive and exploratory brushstrokes that can also be found in European post-impressionist artist's works such as Cezanne.
 The chaos and disorder of this township "play upon the rules of perspective".
 Her bird's eye view perspective can be seen here and is thought of as an expression of her personal sadness and disappointment with these living conditions, as well as a "desire for liberation".